rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/winterfair-gifts/index.md

 manages to cram new characters in there, plus something resembling a plot.

 I was afraid that Bujold would shortchange Roic, which she mostly didn't.
 I appreciated Taura more than anything (except from Aral and Cordelia, duh).
-I'm not a big Roic fan per se – he *is* a bit boring, you have to admit – but he's a utterly consistent, well-written character who sees quite a bit of implicit development over the course of three or four books.
+I'm not a big Roic fan per se – he *is* boring, you have to admit – but he's a utterly consistent, well-written character who sees implicit development over the course of three or four books.